Skip to main content

 In the Natalee trial, Kisqali consistently reduced the threat of recurrence in the broadest range of patients, including those with no nodal involvement.

-AI, aromatase inhibitor; AJCC, American Joint Committee on Cancer; eBC, early breast cancer; HER2-, human epidermal growth factor receptor 2-negative; HR, hazard ratio; HR+, hormone receptor-positive; iDFS, invasive disease-free survival; N, nodal status; NSAI, nonsteroidal aromatase inhibitor; T, tumor size.
+AI, aromatase inhibitor; AJCC, American Joint Committee on Cancer; eBC, early breast cancer; HER2-, human epidermal growth factor receptor 2-negative; HR, hazard ratio; HR+, hormone receptor-positive; iDFS, invasive disease-free survival; N, nodal status; NSAI, nonsteroidal aromatase inhibitor.

 Patient portrayals.